Douglas Sheffield, Baroness Sheffield: Love affair

 On 11 May 1573, the court correspondent Gilbert Talbot observed that the Earl of Leicester was pursued by Lady Douglas and her sister:There are two sisters now in the court that are very far in love with him, as they have long been; my Lady Sheffield and Frances Howard.
 They (of like striving who shall love him better) are at great wars together and the queen thinketh not well of them, and not the better of him.

 In August 1574, Douglas's son Robert Dudley was born.
 Leicester acknowledged the paternity of his "base son" and was very fond of him, caring much for his well-being and education.

 It is unclear how long Leicester's affair with Lady Sheffield continued, but nearly thirty years later her version of events was that Leicester had wanted to end their relationship around 1578, before his marriage to Lettice Knollys, the widowed Countess of Essex.
 She claimed they had met at Greenwich in the garden, where Leicester wanted her to "disavow the marriage", offering her seven hundred pounds a year, but she had passionately rejected the offer.
-Leicester also became furious, saying he could as well part from her, leaving her penniless.
+Leicester became furious, saying he could as well part from her, leaving her penniless.
 Upon some reflection, she accepted the offer at last.

-In 1604 Lady Sheffield also claimed that she had refused to surrender the custody of their son, Robert, for fear that his father, Leicester, would have him killed.
+In 1604 Lady Sheffield claimed that she had refused to surrender the custody of their son, Robert, for fear that his father, Leicester, would have him killed.
 However, there is no trace of any disagreement over young Robert's upbringing and whereabouts.
 He grew up in Leicester's and his friends' houses, having "leave to see" his mother whenever she wished.